FIGHTING TO SAVE OUR COMMUNITY

-We are a nonprofit public interest law firm protecting the land, quality of life & natural character of the Waccamaw Neck.
+We are a nonprofit public interest legal organization protecting the land, quality of life & natural character of the Waccamaw Neck.

 We SUPPORT SMART DEVELOPMENT that: